dustinpfister/blog_posts/_posts/threejs-line-fat-width.md

 ### 1.1 - Version numbers matter

-In this post I was using [three.js r98](https://github.com/mrdoob/three.js/tree/r98) that was released on October 31 2018.
+In this post I was using [three.js r98](https://github.com/mrdoob/three.js/tree/r98) that was released on October 31 2018, and the last time I did a little editing of this post I was using r127 of three.js and it would seem that this example is still working on that later version of three.js.

 ### 1.2 - The demos here require more than just three.js